 The story is set in Styria (former Austro-Hungarian empire) in the old, austere castle of Laura’s father.
 Laura, the narrator of the story, is a young woman who lives isolated with her father.
 She has her life literally transformed after the arrival of the guest Carmilla, a beautiful and enigmatic young woman.
 Laura narrates how her life goes from peace and calm to puzzling and appalling when Carmilla appears and awakens contradictory feelings in her.
 The story narrative becomes tense as Carmilla’s past begins to be revealed in contrast to Laura’s childish love.
 Part of the traditional vampire mythology is told in this story that will present a different form of love between a dark being and a human that is precursor to various vampire stories.
 Men in general are portrayed as somewhat passive in the novel, allowing their daughters a great deal of self-agency and freedom.

 Carmilla is loaded with Gothic touches, mystery, and sometimes the scenes that put hair on end.
 This is a classic that deserves reading by the approach made in the vampire figure and also by the form of the approach to homosexual love that was previously a taboo for the time of the original publication of the work.
-The theme of the femme fatale reaches its top exponent here, and the echoes of this magnificent Gothic novel make it one of the main references of today’s horror.
+Furthermore, the theme of the femme fatale reaches its top exponent here, and the echoes of this magnificent Gothic novel make it one of the main references of today’s horror.

 11. The Strange Case of Dr. Jekyll and Mr. Hyde by Robert Louis Stevenson